0-Sacha/bazel_winlibs/README.md

 You can use these toolchains to compile any cc_rules in your project.

 ## Limitations
-Currently, there is no support for sanitizers.
+Currently, there is no support for sanitizers !
+There are disabled The `--features=asan` flag will fail as the `-lasan` library is not found.

-The `--features=asan` flag will fail as the `-lasan` library is not found.
+`LTO` and `FDO` have never been tested yet !